6.54. kink/io/FILE¶

-`open_to_read` opens the file specified by `Path` as an `input`.
+`open_to_read` opens the file specified by `Path` as a byte input stream.
+The result supports `input` type.

 • C.on_success($success): default = VAL.identity